nschlia/ffmpegfs/WINDOWS.md

 By doing this, all DLLs needed to launch ffmpegfs.exe without first installing Cygwin will be exported.

-Adding the binaries directory to the path will allow you to execute ffmpegfs.exe from the command prompt:
+You will be able to run ffmpegfs.exe from the command prompt after running the setenv script.

 ```
-export PATH=$PATH:`pwd`/win/ffmpeg/bin64
+# . setenv
 ```

-Notes

-* Run in the root of the build directory, otherwise the path will be wrong.
-* Use win/ffmpeg/bin32 for 32 bit binaries.
+To take advantage of bash's built-in script command, make sure to utilise the "dot space" syntax as demonstrated above; otherwise, the environment will remain untouched.

 #### Troubleshooting